 Fueling before a run is just as important as making sure you lace up in the right running shoes.
 Like running shoes, what you eat before a run can drastically impact how you feel during and even after your run.
 While every experienced runner agrees that fueling appropriately before a run is important, we’re always on the hunt for the best snack or recipe.
 But in reality, the best option is whatever works well for you and that may take some trial and error.

 What are Good Foods to Eat Before A Run

-First, let’s dive into some generation information about how different foods fuel our bodies.
+First, let’s dive into some general information about how different foods fuel our bodies.
 And how those foods are utilized differently depending on the type of run you’re doing.

 When we head out for a run, most of our fuel comes from the stored fat and carbohydrate (aka glycogen stores) in our body.
 Those stores comes from the food that we eat in the days leading up to a run (which is why you need to think about your carb load days before race day).
-But, what you eat immediately before you run won’t be stored as glycogen.
-It will be more readily used during the run.
+But, what you eat immediately before you run won’t be stored as glycogen, but rather, will be more readily used during the run.

 For example, if you eat a meal high in carbs right before you run, then you’ll burn a higher proportion of carbohydrates during the workout.
 This is particularly useful for speed work.

 To fuel longer runs, you’ll want to combine carbohydrates with protein and fat to help keep hunger at bay.
 A meal complete with macronutrients can help delay the onset of fatigue, improve endurance and performance.
 (There are different types of carbs to consider as well!)